 Three new K-9s join local law enforcement agencies, three celebrate retirement

-HERMANTOWN, Minn. — Two new K-9s have joined the Hermantown Police Department, taking over the reigns of two long serving K-9s who are entering retirement.
+HERMANTOWN, Minn. — Two new K-9s have joined the Hermantown Police Department, taking over the reins of two long-serving K-9s who are entering retirement.

 Both the retirees and newcomers came from the Northland K-9 Foundation and have numerous functions on the force.

-The new handlers have learned a lot from the those who came before them and hope to follow in successful careers for their K-9s.
+The new handlers have learned a lot from those who came before them and hope to follow in the successful careers of their K-9s.

 The St. Louis County Sheriff’s Office also retired K-9 Donny after five years on the force and welcomed newcomer K-9 Ollie.